codeponics/proj-reload/README.md

 ```
 You can pass a modified version of this table to .setup() if you would like to easily modify those settings.

-For lazy.nvim users, add a proj-reload.lua file in the directory of your stored remote plugins and insert the code:
+For lazy.nvim users, add a lua file in the directory of your stored remote plugins (custom/plugins for example) and insert the code:
 ```lua
 return {
   'codeponics/proj-reload',